a-e/placid/README.md

     Person.delete(id)        # DELETE  /person/:id
     Person.update(id, attrs) # PUT     /person/:id  (attrs)

+By default, placid assumes that your REST API is running on `localhost`.
+To change this, set:

+    Placid::Config.rest_url = 'http://my.rest.host:8080'

 Each model has a field that is used for uniquely identifying instances.
 This would be called the "primary key" in a relational database.
 If you don't specify the name of the field, `id` is assumed.
 If your model uses a